Nyamori2024/Nyamori2024-Nyamori2024-Nyamori2024-Brainwave_Matrix_Intern_E-commerce_Website/README.md

 - **Add to Cart:** Users can add products to the cart.
 The quantity of products in the cart is updated each time an item is added.
 - **Persistent Cart:** The cart is saved in the browser's `localStorage`, ensuring that the cart persists even after the page is reloaded or revisited.
 - **Dynamic Cart Count:** The cart count in the navigation bar is updated dynamically as products are added.
+- **Snackbar Notifications**: When a product is added to the cart, a snackbar notification will appear, confirming the action in a visually appealing way.

 ## Installation